Dimakoua/dailypick/content/blog/posts/2025-10-17-hybrid-all-hands-playbook-fair-fun-agendas-that-keep-teams-engaged.md

 ---

 **The payoff:** When you treat hybrid all-hands like a designed experience, every teammate feels seen—whether they’re on the couch in Lisbon or at HQ in Chicago.
 Daily Pick’s fairness tools keep the energy democratic, spotlight new voices, and turn big meetings into moments people actually anticipate.
 And when your all-hands hum, your culture, trust, and execution do too.
+Want proof?
+Microsoft’s [Work Trend Index](https://www.microsoft.com/en-us/worklab/work-trend-index/hybrid-work) shows that inclusive facilitation keeps hybrid employees engaged—so mix these rituals with our posts on [fun retrospectives](/blog/level-up-your-team-retrospectives-fun-fair-activities-to-boost-engagement/) for a complete culture loop.